aws-samples/aws-config-cost-optimization-conformance-pack/README.md

 ## Further Reading

 You can find out more about [AWS Config custom Lambda rules](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config_develop-rules_nodejs.html) and [AWS Systems Manager documents](https://docs.aws.amazon.com/systems-manager/latest/userguide/documents.html) to expand the functionality of the solution further.

+## Security

+See [CONTRIBUTING](https://github.com/aws-samples/aws-config-cost-optimization-conformance-pack/blob/main/CONTRIBUTING.md) for more information.

+## License

+This library is licensed under the MIT-0 License.
+See the LICENSE file.